 I recently got the most wonderful opportunity to talk with a couple of legends in the Agile Community – Chet Hendrickson and Ron Jeffries!
 They’re partnering with Brian Levy to bring a 5-Day, dual certification, public CSD class to Chicago for the week of 14-18 March, 2016.

 Ron, Chet and Brian discuss many of the XP Practices we grown to love and integrate into our Scrum implementations.
 Brian also adds a dash of SAFe to the conversation.The class, in downtown Chicago, combines a 3-day Certified Scrum Developer (CSD) class and a 2-Day SAFe ScrumXP class.
 Class attendees will be awarded the CSD via Scrum Alliance (assuming they already have other pre-requisites covered), and the Scaled Practitioner (SP) via Scaled Agile.

 Join me as I query Jack Walser, of AIM Consulting, on DevOps.
 Before Jack spoke to the Agile Professional Learning Network (APLN – Chicago) in June, I didn’t have a great idea of what DevOps, in the Agile space, really was.

-Jack breaks down what the components of a DevOps environment need to to succeed.
+Jack breaks down the components of a DevOps environment needed to succeed.